-For plasma and serum samples, it is important to centrifuge and separate supernatant from the cell layer within an hour of blood collection.
-Failure to separate the serum or plasma promptly may introduce artifactual changes to the laboratory results.
+For plasma and serum samples, it is important to centrifuge and separate fluid from the cell layer within an hour of blood collection.
+This prevents altered laboratory results that can occur from prolonged contact of the fluid sample with blood cells.

-Sample Submission Guidelines continued
+Sample Submission Tips & Tricks, continued